sstepanchuk/Inango_TestTask/DNS_proxy/README.md

 The DNS_proxy proxy project is a simple multithreaded DNS proxy server implemented in C with blacklist functionality.
 It processes requests using basic blocking sockets and 8 threads.
 This project includes the main DNS proxy server and a suite of tests to ensure functionality, along with memory leak checks.

+## Usages

+* INI parser (inih) https://github.com/benhoyt/inih for parse config
+* Hash map (uthash) https://troydhanson.github.io/uthash/ for udp requests hash map
-Used simple thread pool (thpool) from this repo https://github.com/Pithikos/C-Thread-Pool
+* Thread pool (thpool) from this repo https://github.com/Pithikos/C-Thread-Pool

 ## Dependencies